Research Clusters at the School of Government

 Current research topics include:

-- joined-up government, information sharing and privacy
+- joined-up government and information sharing

-- citizen-centric government
+- citizen-centric government and collaborative governance

-Visit the Chair in e-Government website.
+Visit the Chair in Digital Government website.

 The Diana Unwin Chair in Restorative Justice, based in Victoria's School of Government, provides a focus for collaborative research and teaching on restorative justice theories, policies and practices.